REQUIRED MATERIALS

 ![]() |

-Apply double-sided tape to both long sides of the facing, on the wrong side of the leather.
+Apply double-sided tape to the two long sides of the facing, on the wrong side of the leather.

 ![]() |